coq/coq/doc/sphinx/language/gallina-extensions.rst

 The constraints on the internal level of the occurrences of Type (see :ref:`Sorts`) can be printed using the command

 .. cmd:: Print {?
-Sorted} Universes.
+Sorted} Universes
    :name: Print Universes

 If the optional ``Sorted`` option is given, each universe will be made